Can You Predict Which Way a Stock Will Move Tomorrow?

 Hello and welcome back to another paid post!

-Today we will take a look at a simple nonparametric sign-prediction rule which earns statistically significant directional accuracy above a drift-adjusted random walk benchmark in both small-cap and large-cap stocks.
+Today I will take a look at a simple nonparametric sign-prediction rule and what it would take to test it reliably against a drift-adjusted random walk benchmark.

 Let’s dive right in.